 How Are Real Estate Commissions Paid in NYC?

 Before explaining how commission rebates work, you need to understand how commissions are paid.
-The system is a little complicated (by design) so bear with us.

 What Are Buyer Agent Commission Rebates in NYC?

 A buyer agent commission rebate is simply when a buyer's agent gives part of their commission to the buyer.
-In the chart above, it adds an additional step - your agent gives some of their commission to you!

 These refunds are also called “commission rebates,” “buyer rebates,” “broker rebates” or “buyer broker rebates” and the mechanics are very simple.
 The buyer can either receive a check at closing or have it applied as a credit to the transaction.